discord-tickets/docs/docs/getting-started.md

 [^7]: You can get a subdomain like `example.discordtickets.app` for free
 [^8]: Optional, but strongly recommended
 [^9]: As long as you can legally justify
+[^10]: Messages are deleted after 30 days, both to comply with Discord's requirements for verified bots and to keep storage costs low